-Natalia Acevedo Guerrero is a consultant at the O’Neill Institute.
+Natalia Acevedo Guerrero is a senior consultant with the Health and Human Rights Initiative at the O’Neill Institute, coordinating the work on reproductive rights.

 Prior to joining the O’Neill Institute, Acevedo Guerrero was the leader of compliance and self-regulation of the Colombian Association of Integral Medicine Companies (ACEMI).
 She has also been the head of the Direction of Diversity Approach at the Secretary for Women of Bogotá, and the director of advocacy of Profamilia-Colombia, the biggest sexual and reproductive health clinic of Colombia.
 Previously, she worked at the National Health Superintendence Authority of Colombia.